-The wife of Mr Michael Johnson commenced employment as the National Sales Manager during the year and received a salary of \$173,818 plus superannuation guarantee of \$17,382.
+The wife of Mr Michael Johnson commenced employment as the National Sales Manager in the prior year and received a salary of \$173,818 plus superannuation guarantee of \$17,382 for the year ended 30 June 2022.
 At year end, an amount of \$1,014 has been accrued for as annual leave.

-For the year ended 30 June 2021, the Executive Director and CEO, Mr Michael Johnson, is associated with Smart Street Solutions.
-Rhinomed Limited engaged Smart Street Solutions to provide consulting and marketing related services to the Group during the year.
+The Executive Director and CEO, Mr Michael Johnson, is associated with Smart Street Solutions.
+During the year ended 30 June 2021, Rhinomed Limited engaged Smart Street Solutions to provide consulting and marketing related services to the Group.
 The engagement was based on normal commercial terms and conditions.